Xi sends video message for China pavilion at Expo 2020 Dubai | ExBulletin

 Xi sends video message for China pavilion at Expo 2020 Dubai

-Chinese President Xi Jinping sent a video message to the Chinese pavilion at Expo 2020 Dubai on Friday.
+BEIJING – Chinese President Xi Jinping sent a video message on Friday (Full Text) for the Chinese pavilion at Expo 2020 Dubai.

 Noting that Expo 2020 Dubai is the first global exhibition held in the Middle East, Xi said that under the theme “Connecting Minds, Creating the Future”, countries have the opportunity to share their philosophies and the success of the economic and social development and improve dialogue and cooperation, which shows the considerable importance of the exhibition.

-“Where should the future of humanity go?
-China’s response is to call on the people of all countries to work together, heed the call of the times, strengthen global governance, pursue innovation-driven development, and advance innovation. building a community. with a common future for humanity, ”Xi said.
+“Where does the future of humanity go?
+China’s response is to call on the peoples of all countries to work together, to respond to the call of the times, to strengthen global governance, to pursue innovation-driven development and advance the construction of a community with a shared future for mankind, ”Xi said.

 Wishing the exhibition “every success,” Xi said China is ready to strengthen trade and cooperation with other countries to seize opportunities for innovation-driven development and actively promote the construction of ‘a community of destiny for humanity.